-Are marketers worried about the impact of GDPR on personalisation?
+Are marketers worried about the impact of GDPR on personalization?

-In short, no. 95 percent of the marketers we surveyed in our recent study with the IDM were positive about the ability to personalise communications going forward.
-A little less optimistic was the outlook for collecting data necessary for personalisation with 15 percent of marketers believing they will be severely impacted.
-They will have to focus on bringing their data practices up to speed to avoid being penalised after the GDPR is in force.
+In short, no. 95 percent of the marketers we surveyed in our recent study with the IDM were positive about the ability to personalize communications going forward.
+A little less optimistic was the outlook for collecting data necessary for personalization with 15 percent of marketers believing they will be severely impacted.
+They will have to focus on bringing their data practices up to speed to avoid being penalized after the GDPR is in force.

 Is personalisation worth the effort?

-What type of data points are marketers using for personalisation?
+What type of data points are marketers using for personalization?
 Download the full report to find out.